0cjs/sedoc/8bit/sharp/README.md

   124-byte "comment" not usually used, but S-BASIC has a "save a copy" program hidden in there.

+Sound:
+- MZ-80K Apparently uses a [74LS221] for sound.
+(Dual monostable multivibrators with Schmitt-trigger inputs.
+Dual versions of '121 one-shots, pinout identical to '123.)
+- MZ-700 uses `OUT0` on 8253 PIT (Programmable Interval Timer).
+Counter #0
+  counts 895 kHz pulses, divides by value for particular note, sends on to amp.

 #### MZ-700 Connectors

 From [[smzo-conn]].
 Also see [[som 141]].